 Foodies in search of a taste of Japan are in for a treat with the unique flavors of Okonomiyaki.

-A fusion of two Japanese words; okono, meaning ‘as you like’, and mikayi, meaning ‘cooked’, the dish first became popular after World War Two when ingredients were scarce or expensive, and dishes were often created out of necessity.
+The name is a fusion of two Japanese words; okono, meaning ‘as you like’, and mikayi, meaning ‘cooked.’
+The dish first became popular after World War II, when ingredients were scarce or expensive.
+Dishes were often created out of necessity.

 These savory pancakes were filled with whatever was at hand and served as a versatile and nutritious meal.